rayne-wiselman/azure-content/articles/hyper-v-recovery-manager-azure.md

 <OL>
 <LI><a href="#obtaincert">Obtain a self-signed certificate for the walkthrough</a>—Obtain a certificate using the MakeCert tool.</LI>
 <LI><a href="#exportcert">Export the certificate in .pfx format</a>—On the server on which you created the certificate, export the .cer file as a .pfx file (with the private key). </LI>
-<LI><a href="#importcert">Import the .pfx certificate to VMM servers</a>—After export, import the .pfx file into the Personal folder of the Local Computer store on the VMM servers that you want to register with the vault.</LI>
+<LI><a href="#importcert">Import the .pfx certificate to the VMM server</a>—After export, import the .pfx file into the Personal folder of the Local Computer store on the VMM server that you want to register with the vault.</LI>
 </OL>